 Wilmington's diverse economy is composed of several mainstays: tourism, filmmaking, contract research organizations (CROs), finance, retail, service, construction, education, government, arts and manufacturing.
-The area's largest employers include GE-Hitachi Nuclear Energy, Corning, PPD, Verizon Wireless, and Progress Energy.
+The area's largest employers include GE-Hitachi Nuclear Energy, Corning, PPD, Verizon Wireless, and Duke Energy.

 But perhaps above all are Wilmington's creative minds our entrepreneurs.
 There is an overriding feeling in Wilmington that if one can't find a job that suits them, they simply create their own.
 Entrepreneurial spirit has become a calling that has attracted many from across the country, prompting Fortune Small Business to rank Wilmington #14 in its rating of the Best Places to Launch a Business (2009).
 Entrepreneurial efforts are supported by the University of North Carolina Wilmington Entrepreneurship Center, the Cape Fear Community College Small Business Center, the Small Business Technology Development Center, the Chamber's Cape Fear Future initiative, Wilmington Downtown, Inc. and more.